MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/add-conditional-stages.md

 ## Summary

-In this module you published new version of the business approval workflow.
+In this module, you published new version of the business approval workflow.
 The first step was to add new request data variables for name and price.
-The price variable was used in a new Manager approval stage where the price was above $400 to request and additional approval.
+The price variable was used in a new Manager approval stage where the price was more than $400 to request and extra approval.
 The module then edited the **Machine request** cloud flow to use the new v2 workflow that includes the name and price variables.
-The **Machine Name** and **Price** where mapped as request data so that they could be used to supply data required by the workflow.
+The **Machine Name** and **Price** were mapped as request data so that they could be used to supply data required by the workflow.

 > [!div class="nextstepaction"]
 > [Next step: Approvals delegation and out of office](./approval-delegation-out-of-office.md)